-As well as teaching children effective phonics we actively teach and promote reading across the curriculum.
+As well as teaching children effective phonics we actively teach and promote reading for pleasure across the curriculum.

-Across the school, reading is now taught daily which focuses on teaching the children to read and understand the text they are reading.
-All children have access to high quality age appropriate texts.
+Across the school, all children have access to high quality age appropriate texts.

-Right from our youngest children in nursery children share books and listen to adults read daily, this progresses to individual reading with the teacher in reception in preparation for whole class reading which begins when the children are ready and have graduated from the RWI programme which is taught with fidelity across EYFs and KS1.
+Right from our youngest children in nursery children share books and listen to adults read daily, this progresses to individual reading with the teacher in reception in preparation for whole class reading through the English Mastery programme which begins in Year 2, when the children are ready and have graduated from the RWI programme.

 Any questions please do not hesitate to speak to your child’s class teacher about how we can support you with your child’s reading.